 A new window will open that shows the output HTML and CSS stylesheet.
 It’s okay if you don’t understand everything on the page.
 Just look for the category-categoryname CSS class that contains the category ID in the body tag (which begins <body class= ).
 As you can see in the screenshot below, the category ID of the “Uncategorized” category is “1.”

 Now say you wanted to change the color of the title on the “Uncategorized” page to red.
 Then you’d go to Appearance > Customize to launch the WordPress theme customizer interface.
-Click on the Additional CSS tab in your dashboard and copy and paste the following line of code:
+Click on the Additional CSS tab in your dashboard.

 Make sure to click the Save & Publish button when you’re finished.